stephenpardy/PyNtegrator/README.md

-MCOrbits
+PyNtegrator
 ========

-Orbital integration and likelihood testing for MCMC parameter searches of tidal fields.

-Python code acts as a wrapper for integration in C and for the emcee package which searches parameter space.

-Naive setup and running:

-python setup.py build_ext --inplace

-For a single temperature:
-python mcorbit_serial.py <OUTPUTFILE> <ICFILE> <DATAFILESTUB>

-For multiple temperatures:
-python mcorbit_parallel.py <OUTPUTFILE> <ICFILE> <DATAFILESTUB>

-See ICS_Example for example of initial conditions file structure

-The data files should be named:
-    <DATAFILESTUB>_OD (for overdensity map)
-    <DATAFILESTUB>_VR (for radial velocity and proper motion data)

-TODO:
-    Add example data (from Pal 5?)
+General purpose galaxy orbit integration.
+Can evolve multiple galaxies using several halo models and an approximation of dynamical friction.

+Coming soon:
+    Examples, tutorials, and initial conditions.

+Fork from the McOrbits project, originally written by Ana Bonca and Andreas Kuepper.

 /***************************************************************************
- *   Copyright (C) 2013, 2014 by Stephen Pardy, Ana Bonaca                 *
+ *   Copyright (C) 2013, 2014, 2015 by Stephen Pardy, Ana Bonaca           *
  *                               &  Andreas Kuepper                        *
  *   contact: spardy@astro.wisc.edu                                        *
  *                                                                         *